lbianchini84/citrine-python/docs/source/getting_started/basic_functionality.rst

 1. The user has write access to the containing dataset
 2. Deleting the object won't invalidate or orphan other objects

-In the case that a delete fails, an error message will be returned indicating the point of failure.
+If one of these conditions is not satisfied the delete will fail, an error message will be returned indicating the point of failure.

 For example, any attempt to delete a ``MaterialSpec`` object that is referenced by a ``MaterialRun`` object will be unsuccessful because the ``MaterialRun`` would no longer have an associated ``MaterialSpec``.